hotrodorm/hotrod/hotrod-project/docs/docs-5/config/tags/type-solver.md

 # The `<type-solver>` Tag

-HotRod's configuration can include a rule based type solver that can assign types or converters to VO properties according to custom logic specified by the developer.
+HotRod's configuration can include a rule based static type solver that can assign types or converters to VO properties according to custom logic specified by the developer.

+You can Run the [Hello Type Resolution](../../guides/hello-type-resolution.md) example to see the static type solver in action, along with the rest of the type resolution rules.

 In order to do this the developer can add the `<type-solver>` tag.
 For example: